Fatima Stansell

 Derek Wheeler

 Derek Wheeler first stepped onto campus in 1998 as a young firefighter pursuing paramedic training.
-His dedication to public service and leadership throughout his career propelled him through the ranks, eventually becoming Battalion Chief.
+His dedication to public service and leadership throughout his career propelled him through the ranks, eventually becoming Battalion Chief for the Colorado Springs Fire Department.
 After 24 years of service and a wealth of front-line experience, Derek returned to UCCS to earn a degree in Public Administration, equipping himself with the knowledge and leadership skills to continue making a meaningful impact.

 Degree Earned